- The U.S. job market has almost 600,000 openings requesting cybersecurity-related skills.

 Prerequisites and required courses

-At least five years of paid, full-time experience in at least two of the eight (ISC)2 domains or four years of paid, full-time experience in at least two of the eight (ISC)2 domains and a college degree or an approved credential.
+At least five years of paid, full-time experience in at least two of the eight (ISC)2 domains or four years of paid, full-time experience in at least two of the eight (ISC)2 domains and a college degree or an approved credential are required.
+Candidates must also do the following:

 Number of exams